Hearthstone Battlegrounds Strategy Guide [Season 9]

 hearthstone battlegrounds season 9 main cover

-Season 9 of Hearthstone Battlegrounds has begun on December 3rd!!!
-We have seen many changes compared to the previous seasons.
+Anomalies are back in Hearthstone Battlegrounds!
+With the recent 31.6 “Anomaly patch”, we have seen a big mid-season shakeup!
 Just as a quick reminder, take a look at what previous seasons of Battlegrounds looked like in order to understand better what this season is about.
 In chronological order, the last few Hearthstone Battlegrounds seasons looked like this:

 • Season 5 (August 2023): Battlegrounds Anomalies were introduced as well as Tier 7 Minions.